 - Repeat this process with the remaining 3 tortillas and then heat 4 more tortillas and repeat again.

 - After all the tortillas are filled, cover them with the remaining crema verde.

-- Bake enchiladas until heated through and cheese is melted, about 25 to 30 minutes.
+- Top the enchiladas with the cheddar cheese, then bake until heated through and cheese is melted, about 25 to 30 minutes.